 A fine piece of advice from writer/actor Eric Bogosian.

 Time After Time (Nicholas Meyer, 79); signed by Malcolm McDowell.

 My second Malcolm McDowell signature.

 NOTE: My mother still owns two autographed posters that I sold her: A Dead Zone one-sheet signed by Stephen King, and a Ferris Bueller's Day Off poster signed by Matthew Broderick.
+And in 2014, I was able to get my Magnolia poster signed by Paul Thomas Anderson, and my Life is Sweet poster signed by Mike Leigh, Timothy Spall, and Dick Pope.
 I could not get photos of these.